 Good Counsel offers IB studies in the following subjects:

-for a Global Society (ITGS)
+- Information Technology for a Global Society (ITGS)

 We seek to extend every opportunity for students to enter and succeed in the IB Program.
 While it is recommended that students have completed the Pre-IB course of studies, all students are eligible